fkromer/codesphere-fastapi-stateless/README.md

-# cloudsphere-fastapi-stateless
+# codesphere-fastapi-stateless

-Template repository for a stateless FastAPI application deployment on Cloudsphere.
+Template repository for a stateless FastAPI application deployment on [Codesphere.com](https://codesphere.com).